 Expect re-enactors & historic interpreters to demonstrate these skills:

-Soap making; Textiles & Weaving; Black Powder Gun Making; Hesse Jaeger Korps,
+Textiles & Weaving; Black Powder Gun Making; Hesse Jaeger Korp;

 Old Pottery and Points; Rev. era games; Wooden churns & buckets.